Guruvarshini/TicketHive/README.md

-# TicketHive - Ticket Booking Dapp
+# TicketHive - Ticket Booking App

-Welcome to the TicketHive - Ticket Booking Dapp!
-This decentralized application (Dapp) allows users to book tickets for various events and concerts securely using blockchain technology.
+Welcome to the TicketHive - Ticket Booking App!
+This application (app) allows users to book tickets for various events and concerts .

 ## Features

 - **Event Listing**: Browse through a list of upcoming events and concerts.
 - **Ticket Booking**: Reserve tickets for your desired events seamlessly.
-- **Blockchain Integration**: Utilizes blockchain technology for secure and transparent transactions.
 - **User Authentication**: Ensure secure access to user accounts.
 - **Real-Time Updates**: Receive instant updates on event availability and ticket status.